dlfedie/personal_changelog/README.md

 I will be participating in the 30 day challenege outlined here: https://medium.com/@docix/github-30-day-challenge-7eaac41e4176

 ---
+#### Friday, December 20th, 2019
+- [x] Mostly just tidying up a few loose ends.
+Finished code challenge, did the test, emailed folks who needed emailing.
+- [x] Broomball season has begun!
+I'm not on as many teams this year, but hopefully get some playing time here and there.
+That's ok, though, because I'm also horribly out of shape.

 #### Wednesday, December 18th, 2019
-- [ ] Attempting to finish up or at least get mostly done in new code challenge
+- [x] Attempting to finish up or at least get mostly done in new code challenge
 - [ ] Read Clean Code.
 Been at a chapter break for a few days.
 - [ ] Row, row, row the machine, to make the kitty wide-eyed and wondering what the noise is.